ashutoshvarma/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

         SUBGRAPH_URL, json=gen_query(start_timestamp, end_timestamp)
     ).json()["data"]["redemptionRates"]

-    # snaity check to make sure all rates are consecutive and none is missinng
+    # snaity check to make sure all rates are consecutive and none is missing
     for i in range(1, len(all_rates)):
         # list is in desc order
         prev = all_rates[i]